traefik/traefik/docs/content/middlewares/forwardauth.md

 ### `authResponseHeadersRegex`

 The `authResponseHeadersRegex` option is the regex to match the headers that should be copied from the authentication server to the request.
-All incoming request's headers matching this regex will be omitted.
+All incoming request's headers matching this regex are deleted from the request before any copy happens.

 ```yaml tab="Docker"
 labels: